 So, the documentary also changed my mind about gender issues.
 First, I believe that the feminist movement’s reaction against men’s rights issues is irrational, with feminists misrepresenting a lot of men’s rights activists as rape apologists.
-Second, I now no longer believe in something like a patriarchal system that systematically privileges men and suppresses women.
+Second, I now no longer believe in something like a patriarchal system that systematically privileges men and suppresses women (at least in some modern western societies).
 The existence of a patriarchal system is a core belief in many feminist theories, so in that sense I no longer call myself that kind of feminist.
 The documentary gives a lot of examples that indicate that if there were such a thing as a patriarchal system, then that system is highly inconsistent.
 It becomes reasonable to doubt the existence of such an inconsistent system.
 Here are some examples.

 –Child custody: if the judicial system is dominated by patriarchal, male judges, then why are children so often assigned to the mothers in cases of divorce, even when the fathers clearly state that they strongly prefer custody over the children?
 (It reminds me of the movie Mrs. Doubtfire that I recently saw.)